 Not hearing as well as you once did?
-You're not alone.
-Nearly 36 million Americans have some degree of hearing loss and most wait an average of seven years before seeking help.
-You've come to the right place.
-Gundersen audiologists are specially trained in hearing and balance disorders in all ages.
-They understand that getting the most suitable hearing aid is important to enjoying life to its fullest.
+You’ve come to the right place.
+Our audiologists are specially trained in hearing and balance disorders in all ages.
+We understand that getting the most suitable hearing aid, within your budget, is important to enjoying life to its fullest.

 How do I know if I need hearing aids?